Song Bird

 Good morning!

-Somewhere in the trees, one.singular.bird was obviously ready to start the day.
-She sang.
-Loud.
-So loud that I thought she must surely have an amplifier with a microphone to her mouth!
+Somewhere in the trees, one.singular.bird was ready to start the day.
+She sang so loudly that, I thought she must surely have a microphone to her mouth!
 It was her good morning song to the world, and it was lovely to my heart.

 I stood barefoot on the cold concrete as Jack’s car drove into the distance.
-The bird sang as she had been singing, but she grew loud and louder as the quiet became quieter.
-Like I said earlier.
-It seemed she had an amplifier with a microphone to her mouth.
-(The other birds were still asleep or, at the very least, not ready to respond to her wake up call.)
+Her song grew louder as the quiet became quieter.
+The other birds were still asleep or, at the very least, not ready to respond to her wake up call.

-I let my imagination delight in what this songbird might look like with a microphone to her mouth and an amplifier in the branches nearby.
-I thought of sleepy eyed birds in sleeping caps and blankets who preferred to sleep a little while longer.
-I pondered; Why was her voice so amplified in the stillness of dark before dawn?
+I let my imagination run wild in what this Song Bird might look like with a microphone to her mouth and an amplifier in the branches.
+Sleepy eyed birds slept in sleeping caps while wrapped in feathery blankets.
+They preferred to sleep while I pondered; Why was Song Bird’s voice so amplified in the stillness of dark before dawn?

-My heart rested.
-Her’s was not an amplifier with man-made cords and wires and electrical plugs to out-blast the noise of surrounding voices.
+Song Bird’s amplifier was not one of man-made cords, wires, and electrical plugs to out-blast the noise of surrounding voices.
 Instead, her’s was an amplifier of embracing the stillness… of singing when it was dark… and rejoicing in her one.singular.song.

 I wonder… Perhaps the best amplifier for our heart and voice is not found in out-shouting the ruckus of our day.
-Perhaps it is found as we lean into stillness.
-Perhaps… Probably… It is there that we will hear the whispers of God.
-It is there that our song will arise even as the dawn arises through the darkness of night…
+Maybe it comes by leaning into stillness.
+It is here that we will hear the whispers of God.
+It is here that our song arises even as the dawn arises through the darkness of night…

 Be still my soul… Trust in God…